BootBlock/PoSh-Backup/README.md

                 VerifyLocalArchiveBeforeTransfer = $true # Ensure this archive is good before sending to MyMainUNCShare SevenZipCpuAffinity         = "0,1"  # Restrict 7-Zip to CPU cores 0 and 1
                 SevenZipExcludeListFile     = "C:\PoShBackup\Config\MyDocsExcludes.txt"
-            }
+                SevenZipTempDirectory       = "E:\Temp" # Use a fast drive for temporary files }

             # Inside BackupLocations in User.psd1 or Default.psd1